 The breadth and depth of our work is driven by our vision of a world rich in wildlife where bats and people thrive together.
 Our work spans discovering more about bats and how they use the landscape, taking practical conservation action and influencing policy to secure bat populations, inspiring and engaging people with bats and bat conservation and strengthen our work by building skills, resources, motivation and understanding.

 As the authoritative voice for bat conservation we work locally, nationally, across Europe and internationally with partners, supporters and members to secure bat populations in our ever changing world.
 BCT achieves a great deal with limited resources.
-This would not be possible without the dedication and enthusiasm of over 6,000 members, and the sheer volume of conservation work carried out by local bat groups and volunteers.
+This would not be possible without the dedication and enthusiasm of nearly 5,000 members, and the sheer volume of conservation work carried out by local bat groups and volunteers.
 Our objectives are to:

 Establish the capacity of the landscape to support viable populations of bats